-To Live and Work in Clark County
+To Live and Work in Clark County, Washington

 The commute times vary between Vancouver and Portland through the I-5 connection between 30 minutes and 2 hours in a 20-mile stretch depending on traffic and accidents.
 The Glen Jackson Bridge on Interstate 205 does an amazing job at managing traffic on the east side of town, but we still need to solve our transportation problems as the Portland and Vancouver Metropolitan area continues to grow.